linear-b/gitstream/docs/how-it-works.md

 description: Learn how gitStream automates code review workflows.
 ---
 # How gitStream Works
 You can configure gitStream via one or more Continuous Merge (CM) files inside your git repository or GitHub/GitLab organization.
-These files end with a `.cm`  extension, and they outline automations that will run whenever someone opens a new PR or makes changes to an existing PR.
+These files end with a `.cm`  extension, and they outline automations that will run for your repo's pull requests.
 ## Syntax Overview
 CM files contain a combination of YAML and Jinja2 to build rules that follow an "if this, then that" approach to triggering and executing automations.
 This, combined with templating and gitStream-specific functions gives you a highly-flexible framework for building custom CM automations.

-All CM files must have a section that starts with `automations:` that contains one or more custom automations that will trigger for the repo. gitStream is triggered every time someone opens a new PR or changes an existing PR.
+All CM files must have a section that starts with `automations:` that contains one or more custom automations that will trigger for the repo.
+By default, gitStream is triggered every time someone opens a new PR or pushes a commit to an existing PR.
 Once activated, gitStream searches for applicable CM files and executes the automations that are listed inside them.

+!!! tip "Explicit Triggers"
+    You can configure gitStream to trigger for other PR interactions, including comments, labels, and merge status.
+Read more about the [gitStream execution model](/execution-model).

 Here is an example of the basic components that are required in every CM file.